dmonagle/vapor-graph/README.md

 # VaporGraph

+Vapor 2 addon to allow models to be stored in a Graph with change tracking, snapshots and the ability to call sync to allow all models to be synced back to the database together.

 When working with Vapor and Fluent and the application has many models, especially with relationships, you can run into some issues:

 * Two models loaded that refer to a parent will both query the database and get a different reference to (instance of) the parent record.